-Organization Members
+Organization

-Responsible for the management of the Association.
+People responsible for the management of the Association.

 Council of Management

-Consisting of the President, General Secretary, Treasurer, Past President, six Vice Presidents, and Chief Editors of IAS Journals and Special Publications, this is responsible for the ongoing management of the Association.
+Consisting of the President, General Secretary, Treasurer, Past President, two Vice Presidents, and Chief Editors of IAS Journals and Special Publications, this is responsible for the ongoing management of the Association.
 It meets at least three times a year and takes important decisions on policy, funding and planning IAS meetings and initiatives.

 President